 as thematic material.

 During the mid-1700s, artists gradually moved away from the Baroque into the modern Rococo style which was around ±1750-±1780.
-Rococo art was often light-hearted, pastoral, a rosy-tinted view of the world.
+Rococo art was often light-hearted, pastoral, a rosy-tinted view of the world – very different from the darker, visceral paintings found in the Baroque.
 Now, for some examples!

 Pélerinage à l’île de Cythère by Antoine Watteau (1684–1721):